Blue Smoke From Exhaust Pipe

 - Protective eyewear and clothing

-Blue Smoke from Exhaust Tail Pipe Step 1 - Some engine's have small oil drain back holes in the cylinder head, these holes allow the engine's oil to drain back into the oil pan.
-If these drain back holes become plugged with sludge it can cause motor oil to fill the valve cover up, causing oil to seep down into the intake and exhaust valves and into the combustion chamber.
-To repair this problem remove the valve cover and clean debris from the drain back holes, reassemble and recheck (Note: After the repair you must wait 2 to 4 days before the remainder of oil on the valve stems to be removed.)
+Blue Smoke from Exhaust Tail Pipe Step 1 - Sludge can develop inside the engine due to poor maintenance and can plug the oil drain back ports which in turn fills the cylinder head up with oil which then gets fed down through the valve stem seals and into the combustion chamber producing blue smoke.
+To repair this problem remove the valve cover and clean debris from the drain back holes, reassemble and recheck (Note: After the repair you must wait 2 to 4 days before the remainder of oil on the valve stems to dissipate.)